 DEFER OR CHANGE ENROLL TERM

-Your application documents and application fee are valid for one year, If you would like to defer/change to a different term please provide us with the following:
+Your application documents and fee are valid for a year.
+If you are qualified for a deferring and would like to defer/change to a different term please provide us with the following:

 - Deferring request through email or a written request (with your name and ID and which term you would like to change to);

 - Updated transcripts if there is any;